Police: Marietta man intentionally rammed woman's car before fleeing

 Jul.
 30—A Marietta man was charged Thursday for a hit and run against a car with a family inside.

-According to a Cobb County Police Department warrant, Juan Manuel Martinez Montoya intentionally crashed his 2016 Dodge Ram 3500 into the vehicle of Maria Martinez, who was driving with three family members inside the car.
-Montoya then fled the scene of the accident.
+According to a warrant, Juan Manuel Martinez Montoya intentionally crashed his 2016 Dodge Ram 3500 into the vehicle of Maria Martinez, who was driving with three family members inside the car.
+Montoya then fled the scene of the wreck.

 Montoya, 35, pursued Martinez's car from a parking lot onto East-West Connector while trying to collide with Martinez, the warrant alleges.